|life span|| |

 Moderate exercise, in the form of regular walks, is necessary for the physical and mental health of Tibetan mastiffs-they have a tendency to become obese.
-Because these dogs can be stubborn and willful, their walks should always be leashed.
+Because these dogs can be willful, their walks should always be leashed.

-It's not entirely clear when they first arrived in the United States, but according to the American Tibetan Mastiff Association, two Tibetan mastiffs were sent as a diplomatic gift to President Dwight D. Eisenhower from the Ministry of Nepal in 1958.
+It's not entirely clear when they first arrived in the U.S., but according to the American Tibetan Mastiff Association, two Tibetan mastiffs were sent as a diplomatic gift to President Dwight D. Eisenhower from the Ministry of Nepal in 1958.
 Perhaps because of their surprising size, stature, and appearance, they were reportedly then sent to a farm.

-- Tibetan mastiffs are rare and revered for their unique and imposing appearance.
+- Tibetan mastiffs are rare and revered for their unique appearance.
 So much so that in 2014, a Chinese businessman paid $1.9 million for the dog, according to the New York Post.
 The breeder told the Post: "They have lion's blood and are top-of-the-range mastiff studs."